bleedx-93/Whois-client/README.md

 this script will read domains from csv file and check if domains creation date less than 30 days.

 # requirments:
-* pip install whois
+* 'pip install whois'
-* pip install DateTime
+* 'pip install DateTime'

-* Internet connection required
+* 'Internet connection required'